-Migrant Fisherman Aung Soe struggles to support his wife and five children on $110 USD/month.
-Fourteen years ago, his family left Burma in search of better economic conditions in Thailand.
+Fisherman Aung Soe struggles to support his wife, Ma May, and their five children on a 3,500-3,000 baht ($110-95 USD)/month.
+Fourteen years ago, the couple left Burma in search of better economic conditions in Thailand.

 Like most migrant workers, Soe works as a fisherman.
 He leaves around 1 p.m. but doesn’t return until they catch fish, which can sometimes take 24 hours.
 His employer applied for a work permit for him in July.
 Now, he has more rights and can travel freely.

 Their 13-year-old daughter, Zin Mi Mi Soe, attends a school for Burmese migrants, where she studies Burmese, Thai and English.

 The school provides a sorng-taa-ou bus system for students consisting of several pickup trucks with facing rows of seats in the back.
 Due to a shortage of trucks, she must wait an hour after school to catch the second round buses to take her home to her village 30 minutes away.

 Zin Mi Mi Soe’s mother, Ma May, carries her youngest son to the school bus.

 Eight-year old Min Thu Soe naps on the lone mattress the family has in their home.
 He is mute and does not attend school.
 He communicates with his family through a series of hand gestures.

 Two fish from the previous day's catch sit by the back door of their house.
 The back room consists of wooden boards haphazardly pieced together with loose boards and gaping holes.

 The family struggles to pay the school fees for their daughter and youngest son.
 Her goal is help her mother and she fears about not being able to finish school.